Ehanlion/mist_obsidian/1. Missions/Mist Side Quests.md

 			- make sure to highlight that one of the Sahuaguin spied on group in the tavern they visited and at night in the room that they stayed in
 			- They stole Gideon's charter of mysteries
 			- They know of clued path back to compound but never reveal willingly or if forced, do so cryptically while laughing
+	- *The OTHER Interlopers - Monsters*
+		- Sahuaguin are main threats, but other threats exist that will fight anyone.
 	- *Important Items*
 		- Blade master has small painting of family, in background is a roiling green sea with kelp floating on it.
 Alludes to clue from [[Quest to Chase the Raiders]] and the line "Churning Green Ocean Waves"
 		- Gideon's Forest Charter Mystery Book
 		- Potential Threat list from [[Gullhook]]

 #### A Funeral for an Enemy - **UNUSED** - `UNFINISHED`
 - [ ] Check to indicated if the quest has been completed
 - **Session first used in:**